Economy of Hungary: Automobile production

+Hungary is rapidly becoming a significant player in the battery production industry.
+The country has attracted substantial investments, including a new gigafactory by the Chinese company Contemporary Amperex Technology Co.
+Limited (CATL) in Debrecen.
+This factory is expected to produce 100 gigawatt hours (GWh) of battery capacity annually by the end of the decade, enough to equip a million electric vehicles.

 Services

-The tertiary sector accounted for 64% of GDP in 2007 and its role in the Hungarian economy is steadily growing due to constant investments into transport and other services in the last 15 years.
-Located in the heart of Central-Europe, Hungary's geostrategic location plays a significant role in the rise of the service sector as the country's central position makes it suitable and rewarding to invest.
+The tertiary (service) sector is the largest component of the Hungarian economy, accounting for approximately 65.5% of GDP in 2023 and employing over 63% of the workforce.
+Located in the heart of Central Europe, the country's geostrategic position has been a key factor in the growth of its service sector, attracting investment in logistics, finance, and business services.

-The total value of imports was 68.62 billion euros, the value of exports was 68.18 billion euros in 2007.
-The external trade deficit decreased by 12.5% since the previous year, easing down from 2.4 billion to 308 million euros in 2007.
-In the same year, 79% of Hungary's export and 70% of the imports were transacted inside the EU.
+Hungary's economy is heavily reliant on foreign trade.
+In 2023, the total value of goods exports was €149.2 billion, while imports stood at €139.4 billion, resulting in a trade surplus of €9.8 billion.
+The vast majority of this trade is with other European Union member states, with Germany being the most significant trading partner.

 Tourism

-Tourism employs nearly 150 thousand people and the total income from tourism was 4 billion euros in 2008.
+Tourism remains a key sector for the Hungarian economy.
+In 2023, the country received 16.2 million international tourists, with tourism revenues reaching €7.1 billion, showing a strong recovery to pre-pandemic levels.
 One of Hungary's top tourist destinations is Lake Balaton, the largest freshwater lake in Central Europe, with a number of 1.2 million visitors in 2008.
 The most visited region is Budapest, the Hungarian capital attracted 3.61 million visitors in 2008.

 Hungary was the world's 24th most visited country in 2011.
 The Hungarian spa culture is world-famous, with thermal baths of all sorts and over 50 spa hotels located in many towns, each of which offer the opportunity of a pleasant, relaxing holiday and a wide range of quality medical and beauty treatments.